 These benefits include:

 Insurance coverage can be an important financial resource after an accident.
 For people injured in a motor vehicle or pedestrian accident in British Columbia, you should know about ICBC Part 7 Benefits.
-Kristina Shelden, a Peer Coordinator at the Personal Injury Resource Centre sits down with lawyer Scott Stanley of Murphy Battista LLP for some answers about ICBC Part 7 (no fault) benefits.
+Kristina Shelden, a Resource Coordinator at the Personal Injury Resource Centre sits down with lawyer Scott Stanley of Murphy Battista LLP for some answers about ICBC Part 7 (no fault) benefits.

 For more information on Part 7 Benefits download A Layman’s Guide to ICBC Part 7 Benefits.